appcelerator/amplify-tooling/packages/amplify-cli/README.md

 executable.
 Specifying the extension as `node /path/to/script.js` will treat the extension as a native executable.

+*Detached mode* is an another packaging option where your extension is directly made available as a standalone executable (meaning without the underlying AMPLIFY CLI).
+To achieve this, you could for example rely on [Nexe](https://github.com/nexe/nexe) to package your extension as a binary directly aiming your operating system.

 ### Creating an Extension CLI

 #### Step 1